If you have a TV, you must have a TV licence.

 A TV licence costs €160 a year for both homes and businesses.

 Your first TV licence is valid until the end of the 11th month following the month it was issued.
 For example, if the licence was issued in the middle of April, it is valid until the end of March the following year.
 When you renew it, the new licence is valid for 12 months.

 If you are over 70, you can get a TV licence free as part of the Household Benefits Package.
 Some people under 70 may also qualify for the Household Benefits Package and a free licence.

 You must select the TV licence option on the form when you apply for the Household Benefits Package.

 If you qualify, you become eligible for a free licence from the next renewal date of your existing licence.

 The Department of Social Protection issues you with your free licence and also tells An Post you are entitled to a free licence for as long as you are entitled to the Household Benefits Package.

 When your licence is due for renewal, you will receive a reminder by post or by email.

-The 17 digit TV reference number and 5 digit PIN so that you can log on
+- Online, through TV Licence Online.
+You need the 17 digit TV reference number and 5 digit PIN so that you can log on.

 How long is the licence valid?